Spring Term Schedule

 Prerequisites: BIO 198, Genetics, BIO 250/250H, Biochemistry; good knowledge of Molecular Biology.
 Cell Biology and/or Developmental Biology recommended.

-Fundamental aspects of biochemistry, including biomolecular structure and catalysis, bioenergetics, protein folding, kinetic analysis of enzyme action and general intermediary metabolism.
-In addition to lecture, the course will include a weekly workshop lab that integrates discussion with experimental procedures.
+Fundamental aspects of biochemistry, including biomolecular structure and catalysis, bioenergetics, protein folding, kinetic analysis of enzyme action, and general intermediary metabolism.
+In addition to the lecture, the course will include a weekly recitation.
+The optional companion lab for this course is BIOl 250P.

 Do hormones affect changes in behavior or does behavior affect hormone levels?
 This course consists of a comparative approach of the relationship between hormonal mechanisms, brain and behavior in both animal model systems and humans.
 Some of the topics the course will encompass are: an introduction to the endocrine system, sex differences in behavior, parental behavior, hormones and social behavior, neuroendocrinology, learning and memory, stress, and affective disorders.
 We will also analyze the interactions between brain, hormones, and behavior from a historical perspective by understanding the emergence of key theories and associated experimental approaches.
 This course is designed for science majors that have already taken the first-year general biology courses.